 Family programs are also available at our outpatient centers for individuals participating in Glenbeigh's outpatient programs.

 Don't rescue the alcoholic or addict.

-Let him experience the full consequence of his disease.
+Let them experience the full consequence of their disease.
 Unfortunately, it is extremely rare for anyone to be "loved" into recovery.
 Recovering people experience a "hitting bottom."
 This implies an accumulation of negative consequences related to drinking or drug use which provides the necessary motivation and inspiration to initiate a recovery effort.
 It has been said that "truth" and "consequences" are the foundations of insight and this holds true for addiction.
-Rescuing the addicted person from his consequences only ensures that more consequences must occur before the need for recovery is realized.
+Rescuing the addicted person from their consequences only ensures that more consequences must occur before the need for recovery is realized.

 Don't support the addiction by financially supporting the alcoholic or drug addict.